Modeling the Influence of Environment and Intervention on Cholera in Haiti: Results

 \subsection{Parameter Fitting and Model Selection}

-Table \ref{Table 2} displays parameter values for each region obtained through curve-fitting to \emph{cumulative reported cases}.
+Table \ref{Table 2} displays parameter values for each region obtained through curve-fitting to cumulative reported cases.

-Plausible ranges for time lags were initially obtained from the Fourier analysis, then parameter ranges and initial values were further refined by visually fitting the new cases predicted by the model to the new cases data.
-We then used the Berkeley-Madonna curve-fitting routine to find a parameter set that minimized the sum of the square differences (SSD) between model output for cumulative cases and cumulative case data.
+Plausible ranges for time lags were initially obtained from the Fourier analysis; then, parameter ranges and initial values were further refined by visually fitting the new cases predicted by the model to the new case data.
+We then used the Berkeley Madonna curve-fitting routine to find the remaining parameter set that minimized the sum of the square differences (SSD) between model output for cumulative cases and cumulative case data.

+The half saturation constant $(K_{I})$ for the saturating infected function was very small compared to the numbers of infected people in Ouest and essentially zero in Artibonite (Table \ref{Table 2}).
+This indicates a very weak link between the numbers of infected and transmission rates.
+It may be that it requires only a handful of new cases to refresh the bacteria in the environment and/or there is a reservoir of viable bacteria in the environment itself (e.g., in plankton).
+In any event, we can force the dynamics of cholera in these two departments almost entirely by environmental conditions.

-The Artibonite model \textit{with }tide was not included in Table \ref{Table 2} since inclusion of tide did not improve the model (see Tables \ref{Table 3} and \ref{Table 4}).
+The Artibonite model with tide was not included in Table \ref{Table 2}, since inclusion of tide only slightly improved the model fit with cumulative cases and did not significantly improve the model fit for new cases (see Tables \ref{Table 3} and \ref{Table 4}).
 The statistics for the model fit are given in the following two tables.
 Table \ref{Table 3} is for cumulative cases predicted by the model compared to cumulative case data.